lomza/github-android-trending/README.md

 # github-android-trending

 Android app that shows the list of trending Android repositories on GitHub, starting from the most popular ones.
-Written in Kotlin, and uses many popular libraries, such as RxJava, Retrofit, Glide, Espresso, and others.
+Written in Kotlin, follows MVP architecture, and uses many popular libraries, such as RxJava, Retrofit, Glide, Espresso, and others.

 <p align="middle">
   <img src="repo_list.png" width="300">